PlayStation Official Magazine – UK: Official UK PlayStation Magazine

-The Official UK PlayStation Magazine is a now-defunct magazine, launched in November 1995 to coincide with the launch of the PlayStation console.
+The Official UK PlayStation Magazine was a magazine launched in November 1995 to coincide with the launch of the PlayStation console.
 It ran for 108 issues, with the last hitting news stands in March 2004.
 The first issue sold 37,000 copies.
 Roughly midway through its run the abbreviations in the magazine changed from PSM to OPM (this was mainly because another magazine by the name of PSM2 was launched in the 4th quarter of 2000, and so as not to cause confusion, the abbreviations of the official magazine were changed to OPM).
 It had 3 design changes in its lifetime: 1 to 51, 52 to 72, and finally 73 to 108.

 The first game to be reviewed was Wipeout, which received 8/10.
 The last game to be reviewed was Ford Truck Mania, which garnered 7/10.

 The magazine would go on to become not only the best selling PlayStation magazine in the United Kingdom, but the best selling videogames magazine in the world.
 By mid-1997, PSM was selling over 150,000 issues a month.
 In the month of February 1999, issue 42 (cover game: Metal Gear Solid), according to ABC the magazine managed a record 453,571, beating the UK's biggest lads magazines FHM, Maxim and Loaded.

 Official UK PlayStation 2 Magazine

 Official UK PlayStation 2 Magazine (often abbreviated to OPS2) was launched in December 2000 as the sequel publication to the Official UK PlayStation Magazine, originally priced £4.99, to coincide with the launch of the PlayStation 2 console.
 Each month the magazine came with a cover-mounted playable demo DVD.
 It ran for 100 issues, with the last going on sale in the month of July 2008.
-The magazine was commonly abbreviated OPS2.
 It had four design changes in its lifetime: 1 to 25, 26 to 41, 42 to 89, and finally 90 to 100.

 The first game to be reviewed was Tekken Tag Tournament, which received 8/10.
 The last game to be reviewed was SBK-08: Superbike World Championship, which earned 7/10.
 The magazine would go on to become the UK's best selling PlayStation 2 magazine, peaking with 197,348 readers in 2002.